What Pitta is, and why summer makes it harder

 ## How this looks inside the Qura Recovery Program

 The 90-day Qura Recovery Program is built around exactly this kind of dosha-aware, season-aware calibration.
 Your free 45-minute consultation with a BAMS doctor maps your dominant dosha, identifies which Pitta signals are loudest in your PCOS picture, and adjusts the Trinaya supplement blend dosage for the season you are entering.
-Monthly check-ins re-tune the protocol as the season shifts — May's plan is not July's plan, and July's is not October's.
+Monthly check-ins re-tune the protocol as the season shifts, May's plan is not July's plan, and July's is not October's.

-For Pitta-dominant PCOS women in particular, the May–July window is the highest-leverage time to start.
+For Pitta-dominant PCOS women in particular, the May-July window is the best time to start.
 The system is already inflamed, the signals are loud, and a doctor-calibrated cooling protocol has the most ground to recover.

 ## The takeaway

-If your symptoms have spiked this month, a free 45-minute consultation will at minimum tell you which dosha is driving your current picture.
-From there, a Pitta-cooling protocol may help support the May–July stretch in a way no amount of cold water can.
+If your symptoms have spiked this month, a free 45-minute consultation will at least tell you which dosha is driving your current picture.
+From there, a Pitta-cooling protocol may help support the May-July stretch in a way no amount of cold water can.

 ---

 Medical disclaimer: This article is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-PCOS presents differently in each person — always consult a qualified practitioner before starting any new protocol.
+PCOS presents differently in each person, always consult a qualified practitioner before starting any new protocol.
 Results vary by individual.

 Medically reviewed by Dr. Priya, BAMS, CCIM-registered.